refactor-droidyy/wagtail/README.md

 ### Contributing

-If you're a Python or Django developer, fork the repo and get stuck in!
+If you're a Python or Django developer, fork the repository and get stuck in!
 We run a separate group for developers of Wagtail itself at https://groups.google.com/forum/#!forum/wagtail-developers (please note that this is not for support requests).

 You might like to start by reviewing the [contributing guidelines](http://docs.wagtail.io/en/latest/contributing/index.html) and checking issues with the [good first issue](https://github.com/wagtail/wagtail/labels/good%20first%20issue) label.